City-of-Helsinki/yjdh/README.md

   - The Applicant Frontend is now running at [localhost:3000](https://localhost:3000)
   - The Handler Frontend is now running at [localhost:3100](https://localhost:3100)
   - The backend is now running at [localhost:8000](https://localhost:8000)

-## TET Admin

-YJDH-TET-Admin is a UI for Helsinki city employees or private employers to add TET job advertisements (also called job postings in the code).

-### tet-admin development with Docker

-1. Run `yarn` to install necessary packages

-2. Copy the contents of `.env.tet.example` to `.env.tet` and modify it if needed.

-3. You need to set `LINKEDEVENTS_API_KEY` in `.env.tet` for this service to work.
-Usually this is set to Linked Events test environment (default in `.env.tet.example`), so you need to ask for this.

-4. Run `yarn tet-admin up` or, if you want to rebuild, then `yarn tet-admin up --build`
-  - The Frontend is now running at [localhost:3002](https://localhost:3002)
-  - The backend is now running at [localhost:8000](https://localhost:8000)

-Running `yarn tet-admin down` brings down all services.

-## TET Youth

-YJDH-TET-Youth is a UI for pupils to search for TET job advertisements.

-### tet-youth development with Docker

-1. Run `yarn` to install necessary packages

-2. Copy the contents of `.env.tet.example` to `.env.tet` and modify it if needed.

-3. Run `yarn tet-youth up` or, if you want to rebuild, then `yarn tet-youth up --build`
-  - The Frontend is now running at [localhost:3001](https://localhost:3001)
-  - The backend is now running at [localhost:8000](https://localhost:8000)

-Running `yarn tet-youth down` brings down all services.

 ## Known errors